 The bottom dock is well-designed.
 The icons are great.
-You have the application menu on the left, which brings up the application screen – much like GNOME.
+The application menu on the left brings up the application screen – much like GNOME.
 However, there are no workspaces at the moment.
 The application menu is extensive, it has four rows of applications with a search bar at the top.
 The bottom dock doesn’t go away when you open the application menu.

 The system tray and notification area are clean and super nice looking.
 The notification popups have a well-defined section with rounded corners.
-There are preloaded input, volume controls, time (no date!) and shortcuts for Wi-Fi, Dark Mode toggle options at the system tray.
+There are preloaded input, volume controls, time (no date!) and, shortcuts for Wi-Fi, Dark Mode toggle options in the system tray.

 Applications and Global Menu

-The team also bringing native applications such as file manager – which is good.
+The team also brings native applications such as file manager – which is good.
 However, we have like best File Manager already in the Linux ecosystem.
-Thunar, Dolphin, Nautilus – they are all matured and well-developed.
-But another option is also welcome in the Linux ecosystem if it serves the core philosophy of the OS, itself.
+Thunar, Dolphin, Nautilus – they are all mature and well-developed.
+But another option is also welcome in the Linux ecosystem if it serves the core philosophy of the OS itself.

 Perhaps the best feature of this OS is the built-in Global Menu.
 Right now, no Linux Distribution provides it as out of the box.
 Unity desktop has this feature with HUD.
 But then, don’t get me started with Unity.
 We all love Unity Desktop, but there are debates and other things.

-That said, the global Menu is well implemented to the preloaded applications such as file manager, GEdit, Terminal, Gnome Photo Viewer.
+That said, the global Menu is well implemented by the preloaded applications such as file manager, GEdit, Terminal, and Gnome Photo Viewer.
 They look nice.

-But, some apps like LibreOffice doesn’t fit well in terms of look and with no Global menu integration.
+But, some apps like LibreOffice don’t fit well in terms of look and with no Global menu integration.

 As this is still under development, there is no single stable release yet; we can hope all applications can integrate well with this new desktop.